HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dcs/dcs_stellent.md

 # Using Document Conversion Services with Stellent

-In HCL Portal version CF205 and later, DX Document Conversion Services is automatically configured to use HCL supported functions.
-The third-party component, which was supplied by Oracle is no longer included.
-In HCL Portal version CF204 and earlier, HCL Portal installations upgraded from CF203 or CF204, and HCL Portal installations upgraded after [manually backing up the Oracle Stellent files](../dcs_backup.md), for Linux, when using Stellent version 8.1.0 and later, the X-server dependency has been removed.
+In HCL Portal versions CF205 and later, DX Document Conversion Services is automatically configured to use HCL-supported functions.
+The third-party component, which was supplied by Oracle, is no longer included.
+In HCL Portal versions CF204 and earlier, HCL Portal installations upgraded from CF203 or CF204, and HCL Portal installations upgraded after [manually backing up the Oracle Stellent files](../dcs_backup.md), for Linux, when using Stellent version 8.1.0 and later, the X-server dependency has been removed.

 1. Prepare the system using the steps outlined in [Configure Document Conversion Services](./configuration/index.md).